 Programming at the Miller Senior Center focuses on educational, geneology, income tax, recreational and social offerings.
-Activities include computer classes, bridge classes, aerobics, line dancing, tai chi, needlework, crafts, bingo, oil painting, billiards, card playing, a monthly movie, etc. Speakers and entertainment are also available on a scheduled basis throughout the year.
+Activities include computer classes, IPAD Classes, Yoga, Sitercise, aerobics, tai chi, crafts, bingo, billiards, card playing Arts/Crafts (day & night classes), Knitting and Crochet, etc. Speakers and entertainment are also available on a scheduled basis throughout the year.
 A monthly newsletter details all the activities and is available at the Senior Center and also on-line.

 The Miller Senior Center is located at 2901 Dixwell Avenue, Hamden 06518.
 The senior center is located in the same building as the Miller Library.
 The entrance to the senior center is in the rear of the building.
 Click